 A Note From the Chief Resident

 Welcome to our website, and thank you for your interest in our residency program!
-As this year’s chief resident, I have the honor of sharing my thoughts as to what makes Maine Medical Center such a great place to pursue a residency in pediatrics.
+As this year’s chief resident, I have the honor of sharing my thoughts (and echoing the insight of past chiefs) as to what makes Maine Medical Center such a great place to pursue a residency in pediatrics.

-First and foremost, I want to highlight on some of the unique aspects of resident education at Maine Medical Center.
-Yes, we have standard classroom-based educational sessions (daily morning reports, weekly grand rounds, and 2 to 3 hours of high quality case based didactic sessions every Thursday), as do most programs.
+To start, I want to highlight some of the unique aspects of resident education at Maine Medical Center.
+Yes, we have standard classroom-based educational sessions (daily morning reports, weekly Grand Rounds, and 2 to 3 hours of high quality case based didactic sessions every Thursday), as do most programs.
 Our educators take a lot of pride in these lectures, and they are of consistently stellar quality.
 As good as these sessions are, though, it is the teaching that goes on outside the classroom that makes our residency special.
 Clinical teaching is emphasized on every rotation, and it manifests in a variety of ways.
 From the inpatient service’s radiology rounds to newborn “neurology rounds”, each rotation strives to maximize learning opportunities.
 Additionally, our program’s individualized curriculum allows residents to customize their experiences to align with professional interests and goals.
 Finally, we have a thriving sim-center and simulation curriculum that helps residents train for high acuity situations and provides an opportunity to practice advanced procedures.

 One of my favorite things about this program is its emphasis on protecting “the resident experience” – particularly as it pertains to autonomy.
 In this day and age, it is easy for residents’ responsibilities and authority to be eroded by a multitude of forces.
 The attending physicians here are mindful of this, though, and they make a point to stress resident leadership and clinical decision-making.
-Senior residents run their teams in every sense of the word, while simultaneously fielding all admission requests from the ED and all calls from outside hospitals.
-Additionally, senior residents serve as the physician presence on all PICU transports.
-Together with a critical care nurse and a respiratory therapist, “transport residents” travel to referring hospitals where they stabilize and transport critically ill children to MMC.
+Senior residents run their inpatient teams in every sense of the word, while simultaneously fielding all admission requests from the ED and pediatric consult calls from outside hospitals.
 While each of these responsibilities can be incredibly challenging at times, the education and experience they provide cannot be overstated.
 These opportunities serve as just a few examples of how our program pushes residents to grow through clinical experiences.

-Our program offers the best of every world – great training, great people, great location, and great lifestyle.
-Come visit us and see first-hand what I’ve been talking about.
+In summary, our program offers the best of every world – great training, great people, great location, and great lifestyle.
+Come visit us and see what it is like first-hand!
 Additionally, I am happy to answer any questions you may have about our program.
 Thank you for your interest.